franout/CTH_HPC/report/report_f.md

 **Division in subtasks**
 * Thread management
   	 - create threads
    	 - give tasks to threads
 	 - wait for threads
 	 - prepare all the data structures for threads
 * Computation
 	+ calculate roots
-	+ splits into subproblems ( it is a possible improvement if the computation is too slow )
+	+ split into subproblems (it is a possible improvement if the computation is too slow )
-	+ write to global variables ( data transfer)
+	+ write to global variables (data transfer)
-	+ check conditions about convergency
+	+ check conditions for convergence
 	+ compute the next value of x

 * Writing